 This is the time period between the date of tender opening and the date of contract award.
-This period covers the activities of evaluation, seeking approvals and the signing of the contract.
+This period covers the period for evaluation, the period for seeking approvals and the signing of the contract.

-The turnaround time decreased from the 2021 figure of thirty-three (33) days to twenty-four (24) days in 2022.
-This is an indication of an improvement in the delivery of the processes leading to the award of contracts from the invitation of tenders.
+The turnaround time increased from the 2022 figure of twenty-four (24) to ninety-one (91) days in 2023.
+This is an indication of a decline in the delivery of the processes leading to the award of contracts from the invitation of tenders.